harvester/docs/docs/install/pxe-boot-install.md

 We recommend using [iPXE](https://ipxe.org/) to perform the network boot.
 It has more features than the traditional PXE Boot program and is likely available in modern NIC cards.
 If NIC cards don't come with iPXE firmware, iPXE firmware images can be loaded from the TFTP server first.

-To see sample iPXE scripts, please visit https://github.com/harvester/ipxe-examples.
+To see sample iPXE scripts, please visit [Harvester iPXE Examples](https://github.com/harvester/ipxe-examples).

 ## Preparing HTTP Servers